seanevanlee/slot-machine-project/README.md

 Smooth out the spinning feature for each slot box.
 Add more sounds to keep the game exciting to the player.
 Make the jackpot a changing number.
+Other code that is scaleable to other holidays such as Valentines, 4th of July, etc.